aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_account.md

 <a id="0x1_aptos_account_EMISMATCHING_RECIPIENTS_AND_AMOUNTS_LENGTH"></a>

-The lengths of the recipients and amounts lists don't match.
+The lengths of the recipients and amounts lists don&apos;t match.

 <pre><code>const EMISMATCHING_RECIPIENTS_AND_AMOUNTS_LENGTH: u64 &#61; 5;<br/></code></pre>